-In collaboration with MindWise Innovations, a national mental health screening organization, the Personal Growth and Counseling Center organizes several on campus screenings throughout the year.
-Screenings for depression, anxiety, bipolar disorder, post traumatic stress disorder, eating disorders, and alcohol use disorders are conducted in classrooms, residence halls, the counseling center, and as special events.
+The Personal Growth and Counseling Center organizes several on campus screenings throughout the year.
+Screenings for depression, anxiety, bipolar disorder, post traumatic stress disorder, eating disorders, and alcohol use disorders are conducted in classrooms, residence halls, the counseling center, and at special events.
 Based on screening results, students may be referred for follow-up services.

-The Personal Growth and Counseling Center also offers online confidential and anonymous screenings for students.
-Theses screenings are available using CSUMB's Online Screening Program:
+The Personal Growth and Counseling Center also offers the following online confidential and anonymous screenings for students:

-ULifeline provides CSUMB students with: a quick mental health test, tools to learn more about mental health issues and the warning signs of emotional distress and suicide.
-The site also provides and access the PGCC's confidentiality policies, emergency contact information, and on- and off-campus resources.
+ULifeline provides students with a quick mental health test, tools to learn more about mental health issues and the warning signs of emotional distress and suicide.

 After taking a screening